griffithlab/pmbio.org/_posts/0004-02-01-Germline_SnvIndel_Calling.md

 date: 0004-02-01
 ---

-### Acknowledgements and citations

-- GATK

 ### Module objectives

+- Perform single-sample germline variant calling with GATK HaplotypeCaller on WGS and exome data
-- Perform single sample germline variant calling with GATK on WGS and Exome data
+- Perform single-sample germline variant calling with GATK GVCF workflow on WGS and exome data
-- Perform single sample germline variant calling GATK GVCF workflow on Exome data for HCC1395 and 1000genome exomes
+- Perform single-sample germline variant calling with GATK GVCF workflow on additional exomes from 1000 Genomes Project
+- Perform joint genotype calling on exome data, including additional exomes from 1000 Genomes Project

 In this module we will use the GATK HaplotypeCaller to call variants from our aligned bams.
-Since we are only interested in germline variants in this module, we will only call variants in the normal samples (WGS and exome).
-The following tutorial and example commands are based on suggestions from following [GATK tutorial](https://gatkforums.broadinstitute.org/gatk/discussion/7869/howto-discover-variants-with-gatk-a-gatk-workshop-tutorial), provided by the Broad Institute.
+Since we are only interested in germline variants in this module, we will only call variants in the normal samples (WGS_Norm and Exome_Norm).
+The following tutorial and example commands were inspired by an excellent [GATK tutorial](https://gatkforums.broadinstitute.org/gatk/discussion/7869/howto-discover-variants-with-gatk-a-gatk-workshop-tutorial), provided by the Broad Institute.

+Note, we are using [GATK4 v4.0.10.0](https://software.broadinstitute.org/gatk/documentation/tooldocs/4.0.10.0/) for this tutorial.
+First, we will run the HaplotypeCaller

 ### Run GATK HaplotypeCaller

-Include option to generate bam output from haplotype caller so that local reassembly/realignment around called variants can be visualized.
+First, we will run [GATK HaplotypeCaller](https://software.broadinstitute.org/gatk/documentation/tooldocs/4.0.10.0/org_broadinstitute_hellbender_tools_walkers_haplotypecaller_HaplotypeCaller.php) to call germline SNPs and indels.
+Whenever HaplotypeCaller finds signs of variation it performs a local de novo re-assembly of reads.
+This improves the accuracy of variant calling, especially in challenging regions, and represents a substantial improvement over the previous GATK UnifiedGenotyper caller.
+We will include an option to generate bam output from HaplotypeCaller so that local reassembly/realignment around called variants can be visualized.

-Runtimes: Exome, 160min;

 NOTE: In the following command we have limited to calling variants on chr1-22, X, Y and MT.
 You may wish to also run on alt contigs.